gruenes-brett/community-calendar/README.md

 ## Usage

+The main purpose of this plugin is its usage together with the Grünes Brett WordPress Theme: https://github.com/gruenes-brett/webseite

 ### Integration into the Wordpress page

 The plugin introduces its functionality using short codes.
 Differently named calendars may